nicholaszaunders/MENTAT/README.md

 ## Contribution

-If you have a suggestion for functionality, or find a bug or issue, please feel free to raise an issue directly on Github!
+If you have a suggestion for functionality, or find a bug or issue, please feel free to raise an issue directly on Github.
 For general inquiries, feel free to email at **n.zaunders@uq.edu.au**.